Aiswarya-prasad/aiswarya-prasad.github.io/_pages/about.md

 ---

-### Nucleate — Manager, Activator Operations
+### Nucleate — Assistant Manager, Activator Operations
-I volunteer as part of the HQ team at [Nucleate](https://nucleate.org/), a global non-profit that supports academic founders building biotech ventures.
-I help develop internal playbooks and leadership training to facilatate knowledge exchange and streamline infrastructure and operations for Nucleate's flagship Activator program across 17 global chapters.
+Streamlined operations across 17 international chapters by building a custom team-matching workflow using python, and Airtable, saving volunteer hours and improving cohort engagement.
+Designed applicant sourcing playbooks and trained regional leadership teams.

-### Double Blind Bio Startup Externship
+### Double Blind Bio — Consulting Extern, Clinical Data & Insights
-Currently working with a [biotech startup](https://www.doubleblindbio.co) as a [GIVC](https://www.girlsintovc.com/) Startup Extern.
-The startup is focused on developing an AI solution to streamline clinical trials.
+Built Python, SQL, and LLM-based workflows to convert complex data and unstructured documents into concise summaries for BD, marketing, and client-facing materials.
+Analyzed site-level patient access data to support sponsor-facing business development.

-### Consulting Society, EPFL
+### Consulting Society, EPFL — Consulting Project Manager
-Led a student consulting team advising a bacterial diagnostics startup.
-Mentored three new members on junior projects, two of them were subsequently staffed on client-facing projects.

-[Recommendation](https://www.linkedin.com/in/aiswarya--prasad/#:~:text=Recommendations,Recommendations) received from client upon project completion.
+Led a student consulting team on a competitive landscaping and pricing strategy project in clinical diagnostics.
+Mentored three junior members, two of whom were subsequently staffed on client-facing projects.
+Received a recommendation from the client upon project completion.

-### PhD in Quantitative Biology
+### PhD in Quantitative Biology — University of Lausanne
-Recently completed a PhD on gut microbiome ecology and evolution at the University of Lausanne.
-My research combined field sampling with comparative metagenomics, and synthetic microbial communities.
-Or more simply put, I studied how gut bacterial strains evolve and interact in gut microbiomes.
+Studied gut microbiome ecology and evolution in honeybees using comparative metagenomics, long-read sequencing, and synthetic microbial communities.
+Awarded the FBM PhD Fellowship and Mathilde Agassiz Scholarship.
+Authored 2 publications as first author, co-authored 7 publications and presented research at international conferences.

 Scientific Talk [featured below](#Featured) • More on my [research](/research)